 The ruined and burnt remains were abandoned for around half a century before creativity blossomed, and an art gallery rose from the ashes.
 Nottingham Castle was then rebuilt in its present form and was reopened as the first public art gallery outside London for the people of Nottingham to enjoy.

 Nottingham Castle Caves

-The castle cave tours are suitable for all ages and school or other group bookings are available by prior arrangement.
+The castle cave tours are suitable for all ages and school, or other group bookings are available by prior arrangement.

-It’s a wonderful hidden gem of Nottingham, if you’re not local to the city you may not have heard about the cave systems below the city.
+It is a wonderful hidden gem of Nottingham, if you’re not local to the city you may not have heard about the cave systems below the city.

 Robin Hood Adventures in Medieval Nottingham

-An interactive new feature using mixed reality games at the castle museum that is fun for the whole family, as you enter into the venue you will instantly be transferred into the streets of medieval Nottingham with the atmosphere and sounds of the city.
+An interactive new feature using mixed reality games at the castle museum that is fun for the whole family, as you enter the venue you will instantly be transferred into the streets of medieval Nottingham with the atmosphere and sounds of the city.

-When reaching the main chamber you can discover everything about Robin Hood and his friends, as told by a cast of on screen actors and with accompanying visual tales on the projectors.
+When reaching the main chamber, you can discover everything about Robin Hood and his friends, as told by a cast of on screen actors and with accompanying visual tales on the projectors.